 Email development@826chi.org to find out about our next open house and application process.

 All chapters of the 826 Network were named in GOOD Magazine’s 30 Places We Want to Work.
-If you are interested in working at 826CHI, stay tuned for future opportunities!
+If you are interested in working at 826CHI, check out our latest opportunities below!

 As an organization committed to encouraging youth in their creative expression, personal growth, and academic success, 826CHI recognizes the importance of diversity at all levels and in all aspects of our work.
 In order to build and maintain the safe, supportive environment in which great leaps of learning occur, we commit to inclusion: We will not discriminate on the basis of race, religion, ethnicity, age, gender identity, sexual orientation, socio-economic status, nationality, marital status, English fluency, parental status, military service or disability.